stefan0re/machine_learning_compiler/docs/source/chapters/week_04.rst

     :alt: Plot of GEMM 16x6xK

-This week's work is available under this tag on GitHub: .
+This week's work is available under this commit on GitHub: b7ce234.